michaelfranzl/janus-rtpforward-plugin/README.md

 ## API

 There are no configuration files.
 All ports/addresses can be configured via the plugin API on a per-session basis.
-To configure a plugin session, send the following payload (ideally before the first WebRTC RTP packet comes in, but can be later than that):
+To configure a plugin session, send the following payload (before sending the JSEP offer):

 		"request": "configure",
 		"sendipv4": "127.0.0.1",
 		"sendport_audio_rtp": 60000,
 		"sendport_audio_rtcp": 60001,
 		"sendport_video_rtp": 60002,
-		"sendport_video_rtcp": 60003
+		"sendport_video_rtcp": 60003,

-For now, only IPv4 addresses are supported.
+		"offer_acodec": "opus",
+		"offer_vcodec": "vp8"

+All `send*` keys are required and specify the target UDP ports/addresses.
+This plugin simply uses the `sendto()` system call.
+For now, only an IPv4 target address is supported.

+The `offer*` keys are optional and specify which codecs should be used in the JSEP answer of Janus.

+## Browser requests

 To send to the browser a Picture Loss Indication packet (PLI), send the following payload: